tarfin-labs/tarfin-card/README.md

 #### Tips

 - Verify positive and negative scenarios
-- Assert response and database values
+- Assert response, status, and database values
 - Customer can handle only his `TarfinCard`s

 **IMPORTANT:** For this challenge you `SHOULD ONLY` update the feature tests.